Patterson-Sullivan measures and growth of relatively hyperbolic groups: Visual and quasi-conformal densities

 Suppose that $G$ acts properly and isometrically on a proper geodesic metric space $(X, d)$.
-Assume, in addition, that $X$ admits a compactification, denoted by $\pG$ with at least 3 points, such that $X \cup \pG$ is a compact metrizable space, and the action of $G$ on $X$ extends to a minimal convergence group action on $\pG$.
+Assume, in addition, that $X$ admits a compactification with at least 3 points, denoted by $\pG$, such that $X \cup \pG$ is a compact metrizable space, and the action of $G$ on $X$ extends to a minimal convergence group action on $\pG$.
+Denote by $\cG$ the set of conical limit points in $\pG$.
+Fix a basepoint $o \in X$.